swarm-chain/aistudio/README.md

 Both projects are interdependent and must be configured correctly to interact:

 - **Swarm Voice Agent** relies on **Swarm Bot** for bot communication capabilities.
 Ensure that `NEXT_PUBLIC_BOT_LIVE_URL` in Swarm Voice Agent's `.env` file points to the correct URL of the Swarm Bot (e.g., `http://localhost:5000`).
 - **Swarm Bot** needs to communicate with the Swarm Voice Agent backend.
-Ensure that the `VITE_API_NEXT_backend` environment variable is correctly set to point to the Swarm Voice Agent's backend URL (`http://localhost:3000`).
+Ensure that the `VITE_API_NEXT_backend` environment variable is correctly set to point to the Swarm Voice Agent’s backend URL (`http://localhost:3000`).

 ---